-Interest in containerized data centers stems from companies
+Interest in containerized data centers stems from companies with significant data center footprints that have run out of space and/or power capacity.

 "As we talk to customers, we hear more and more concerns over power and space limitations, and [the time it takes] to build out brick-and-mortar space -- it is costly and can take anywhere from 12 to 18 months to complete," said Steve Cummings, the director of scalable computing infrastructure at HP.